toeverything/blocksuite/packages/docs/block-schema.md

 In BlockSuite, all blocks should have a schema.
 The schema of the block describes the data structure of the block.

-You can use the `defineSchema` function to define the schema of the block.
+You can use the `defineBlockSchema` function to define the schema of the block.

 ```ts
 import { defineBlockSchema } from '@blocksuite/store';